 Sarah Mae Flemming was a maid living in Eastover, an unassuming suburb located to the south-east of this provincial US city.
 On a summer Tuesday, she boarded a crowded bus and took what she believed to be – by the segregation laws of the time – the last available seat for black passengers.
 Inadvertently, she sat in front of two white travellers and was soon challenged.
 Humiliated and flustered, she tried to leave the bus via the front door – an exit traditionally reserved for whites – and was punched in the stomach by the driver.

-Sarah Mae Flemming (second from left) with attorneys and a witness in her case It was a tawdry moment – and one that would be echoed 17 months later, 350 miles away in Montgomery, Alabama, when Rosa Parks refused to give up her place on a packed bus and was arrested for civil disobedience.
+It was a tawdry moment – and one that would be echoed 17 months later, 350 miles away in Montgomery, Alabama, when Rosa Parks refused to give up her place on a packed bus and was arrested for civil disobedience.
 Yet while this latter dropped pebble made the big ripple in the pool of history, Flemming's tale was more shocking.
 Where Rosa Parks was a stoic 42-year-old, Flemming was 20, barely more than a girl.
 And while her situation was not ignored, with local civil rights lawyers filing a case that her entitlement to equal protection under the law, via the Fourteenth Amendment to the US Constitution, had been violated, a Columbia court – after two dismissals and appeals – found in favour of the bus company.

 Standing at the corner of Main and Washington on a sultry morning – watching a modern, multi-cultural workforce streaming in and out of air-conditioned offices – I am struggling to equate the Columbia of 2014 with the 1954 version.
 Times have changed.
 Last year, this compact state capital joined six other Southern cities – Birmingham, Selma and Montgomery (Alabama); Memphis (Tennessee); Jackson (Mississippi); Washington DC – to celebrate the 50th anniversary of the civil rights movement high tide of 1963, when events such as Martin Luther King's "I Have a Dream" speech pushed racial equality to the very top of the American agenda.
 Sarah Mae Flemming Way was inaugurated as part of this "SC63" festival.
 A walking tour of landmarks linked to this tumultuous era – shops that finally agreed to serve black customers; cafés where sit-in protests occurred – is still online at columbiasc63.com/tour.